scalar-labs/getting-started-with-scalardb/README.md

     - [Summary](#summary)
     - [Additional Resources](#additional-resources)

-In this tutorial we will use a sample Q&A application to demonstrate the functionalities of Scalar DB.
+In this tutorial, we will use a sample Q&A application to demonstrate the functionalities of Scalar DB.
 The Q&A application is a web application frontend (single page application), backend (HTTP API), and a Scalar DB supported database.

 ![Q&A architecture overview](img/architecture_overview.png)

  It implements three basic Q&A features

-- Question List
+- Question Listing
 - Question Submission
-- Answering Submission
+- Answer Submission

 Let's set up the environment for the demonstration so that you can try it out to have a better understanding of the functionalities.
 We will explain how to develop this application with Scalar DB and what differs to use Scalar DB with and without transaction.